kryoton98/Discord-Problems-BOT/README.md

 ### Solver commands

 - `/leaderboard overall`
-  Show global solver leaderboard by total points and number of puzzles solved.[file:345]
+  Show global solver leaderboard by total points and number of puzzles solved.

 - `/leaderboard today`
-  Show today’s leaderboard for the currently active puzzle.[file:345]
+  Show today’s leaderboard for the currently active puzzle.

 - `/rate_problem code:<code> rating:1-5`
-  Rate a puzzle you have solved correctly (1–5 stars).[file:345]
+  Rate a puzzle you have solved correctly (1–5 stars).
 ### Curator commands

 Curator‑only commands require the `Curator` role in your Discord server.

 - `/create_problem`
   Create a new puzzle with statement, topics/tags, difficulty (1–5), answer, and optional image.
-  Limited to **1 puzzle per user per 24 hours**.[file:345]
+  Limited to **1 puzzle per user per 24 hours**.

 - `/post_today code:<code>`
-  Manually post a puzzle into the current channel and mark it active for 24 hours.[file:345]
+  Manually post a puzzle into the current channel and mark it active for 24 hours.

 - `/unscore_problem code:<code> user:[optional]`
-  Clear scores and correct flags for all submissions on that puzzle, or just for a specific user.[file:345]
+  Clear scores and correct flags for all submissions on that puzzle, or just for a specific user.

 - `/list_problems`
-  List all puzzles with their code, difficulty, and whether they are active.[file:345]
+  List all puzzles with their code, difficulty, and whether they are active.

 - `/curator_leaderboard`
-  Show puzzle creators ordered by how many puzzles they have in the system and their average rating.[file:345]
+  Show puzzle creators ordered by how many puzzles they have in the system and their average rating.

 ---

 ## Project Structure

-- `bot.py` – main Discord bot; database setup, DM logic, scoring, and slash commands.[file:345]
+- `bot.py` – main Discord bot; database setup, DM logic, scoring, and slash commands.
 - `quiz_bot.db` – SQLite database created at runtime.
 - `requirements.txt` – Python dependencies.
 - `install-guide.pdf` – optional detailed installation guide, linked from the front‑end site.